Caucasian Albania: Roman Empire

 There was an enduring relation of Albania with Ancient Rome.

-The Latin rock inscription close to Boyukdash mountain in Gobustan, Baku, which mentions Legio XII Fulminata, is the world's easternmost Roman evidence known.
+The Latin rock inscription close to Boyukdash mountain in Gobustan, Baku, which mentions Legio XII Fulminata, is the world's easternmost Latin inscription known.
 In Albania, Romans reached the Caspian Sea for the first time.

 The Roman coins circulated in Caucasian Albania till the end of the 3rd century AD.
 Two denarii, which were unearthed in the 2nd-century BC layer, were minted by Clodius and Caesar.
 The coins of Augustus are ubiquitous.
 The Qabala treasures revealed the denarii of Otho, Vespasian, Trajan and Hadrian.

 In 69-68 BC Lucullus, having overcome Armenian ruler Tigranes II, approached the borders of Caucasian Albania and was succeeded by Pompey.

 After the 66-65 BC wintering Pompey launched the Iberian campaign.
 It is reported by Strabo upon the account of Theophanes of Mytilene who participated in it.
 As testified by Kamilla Trever, Pompey reached the Albanian border at modern Qazakh District of Azerbaijan.
 Igrar Aliyev showed that this region called Cambysene was inhabited mainly by stock-breeders at the time.
 When fording the Alazan river, he was attacked by forces of Oroezes, King of Albania, and eventually defeated them.
 According to Plutarch, Albanians "were led by a brother of the king, named Cosis, who as soon as the fighting was at close quarters, rushed upon Pompey himself and smote him with a javelin on the fold of his breastplate; but Pompey ran him through the body and killed him".
 Plutarch also reported that "after the battle, Pompey set out to march to the Caspian Sea, but was turned back by a multitude of deadly reptiles when he was only three days march distant, and withdrew into Lesser Armenia".
 The first kings of Albania were certainly the representatives of the local tribal nobility, to which attest their non-Armenian and non-Iranian names (Oroezes, Cosis and Zober in Greek sources).

 The population of Caucasian Albania of the Roman period is believed to have belonged to either the Northeast Caucasian peoples or the South Caucasian peoples.